sanatanonline/R-codes/README.md

 # Welcome

-The repository for R codes.
+The repository for R machine learning codes.